ArcherWike/Contracting-organisations/README.md

 # Contracting-organisations <div><img src="https://th.bing.com/th/id/OIP.LrRwVljZetejF3Ja3UmPOgHaHa?pid=ImgDet&rs=1" width="40" height="40" alt="key"></div>
- This program allows you to create an address and add a note to it
+ This program allows you to create an address and add a note to it.
+Notes include a deadline by which you must complete them.
+Deadlines are sorted so you know what you have the least time for.

 <div>